YUEFANG0211/YUEFANG0211.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Yue Fang (方悦), a first-year graduate student at the School of Cyber Science and Engineering, Southeast University advised by Zhang Jing.I have long been dedicated to research on **multimodal large language models (MLLMs)** and have engaged in multiple MLLM-related **autonomous driving** projects.
-Currently, I am interested in **the detection and mitigation of hallucinations in MLLMs**.
+Currently, I am interested in **the detection and mitigation of hallucinations in LLM-based Multi-Agents System**.
 <br>
 You can find my CV here: [Fang Yue](../assets/YueFang_CV.pdf)
 <br>